GlennBell/SED/TempHumidSensor/README.md

 # Temperature and Humidity Sensor Lab

-Measure Tempertaure and Humidity with a DHT11 Sensor
+Measure Temperature and Humidity with a DHT11 Sensor

 ## Materials
 * Raspberry PI 3 running Raspbian